NuGet/Home/README.md

 The Home repository is the starting point for people to learn about NuGet, the project.
 If you're new to NuGet, and want to add packages to your own projects, [check our docs](http://docs.nuget.org).
 This repo contains pointers to the various GitHub repositories used by NuGet and allows folks to learn more about what's coming in NuGet.

-NuGet is being actively developed by the Outercurve Foundation.
+NuGet is being actively developed by the .NET Foundation.
 NuGet is the package manager for the Microsoft development platform including .NET.
 The [NuGet client tools (on CodePlex)](http://nuget.codeplex.com) provide the ability to produce and consume packages.
 The [NuGet Gallery](https://github.com/NuGet/NuGetGallery) is the central package repository used by all package authors and consumers and has a live deployment at [www.nuget.org](https://www.nuget.org).

 ## Documentation and Further Learning